CaspervonKrusenstierna/Thynius/README.md

-This project prevents cheating in schools with Chat-GPT in a new way trough analyzing how the text is written instead of looking at the result.
+This project prevents cheating in schools with ChatGPT in a new way by analyzing how the text is written instead of looking at the result.
+Students write their texts in Word and then submit the text to an assignment created by the teacher in the web app.
+The teacher can then see the results of the cheat detection algorithms and also see how the text was written with millisecond precision.